How to Stop Sounding Like Every Other Travel Advisor Online

 Before you write a word of website copy, a bio, a caption, or an email sequence, there's a layer of thinking most people skip.
 Not because it's hard, but because nobody told them it existed.

 That layer is your brand voice.
 Not a list of adjectives on a sticky note.
-A real, documented understanding of how you sound when you're at your best — the words you reach for, the ones you'd never use, what your emails sound like when a client writes back and says 'that's exactly what I needed to hear.'
+A real, documented understanding of how you sound when you're at your best.
+The words you reach for, the ones you'd never use, what your emails sound like when a client writes back and says 'that's exactly what I needed to hear.'

 Generic in, generic out.
 That's not a Claude (or AI) problem.
 It's a voice problem.